By Peter Becker

 You may have seen pictures of the Horsehead Nebula.
 You need a very large telescope and an excellent night to detect it, but long exposure photographs show it best.
 Situated in the winter evening constellation Orion, the Horsehead is an expanse of cosmic dust, seen in silhouette in front of a more distant nebula made visible by reflected starlight.
 By pure chance, or perhaps a heavenly gift for horse lovers who look up, the dark nebula strikingly resembles a horse’s head, with its snout and flowing mane.

-Page 2 of 2 - First quarter Moon is on Thursday, September 12.
+First quarter Moon is on Thursday, September 12.

 Notes are welcome at firstname.lastname@example.org.